Transferring Large Sums of Money Internationally

 Considerations when sending large sums of money overseas

-Before deciding how you want to send a large sum of money overseas, consider the following.
+Before deciding to send a large sum of money overseas, consider the following:

-Some international transfer services offer the ability to pay via credit card — but many times, this will trigger a steep cash advance fee.
+Some international transfer services offer the ability to pay via credit card — however, this often triggers a steep cash advance fee.
 To be safe, you may want to pay through a debit card or direct account transfer.

-Depending on where you’re transferring money from and to, you may encounter different:
+Depending on which countries you’re transferring money from and to, you may encounter different:

 • For example, when transferring large sums of money to the UK, you may want to confirm that your transfer method is covered by the British Financial Conduct Authority